feddischson/de0_led_example/README.md

 to test the toolchain and the whole setup (synthese tools, usb-driver, cable connection).

+Expected result: binary counter whose result is connected to the LEDs.
+The speed can be adjusted with the four switches (SW), SW=4'b0000 means halt.

 Build
 ========
-Just run syn.sh to do the whole Synthesis + Compilation.
+Just run `syn.sh` to do the whole Synthesis + Compilation.